 JUMP seeks to bring together those American service members, government employees, and their families who have served in Japan and would like to remain in contact with Japanese culture, language, and people, as well as stay informed about the U.S.-Japan Alliance.
 The program is a collaboration between Sasakawa USA, the National Association of Japan America Societies (NAJAS), and the Embassy of Japan in Washington, D.C.

 If you aren’t already a member of JUMP, sign up now: Join JUMP.
+We look forward to seeing you at events like this in the future!

 JUMP News | Jan 29, 2020